-It’s a critical part of the Forsyth County Sheriff’s Office mission to effectively communicate with Forsyth County residents and businesses, journalists, and other stakeholders.
+It’s a critical part of the Forsyth County Sheriff’s Office's mission to effectively communicate with Forsyth County residents and businesses, journalists, and other stakeholders.
 Primary responsibility for this fall to the Communications Division.
-The Communications Division is led by Director Amy Thompson and includes the Public Information Officer (PIO) Unit and Community Relations Unit.

-Responsibilities of the Communications Division include maintaining the brand of the agency, media releases, social media pages, website, as well as all community-related events, programs, and classes.
+Responsibilities of the Communications Division include maintaining the agency's brand, media releases, social media pages, website, and all community-related events, programs, and classes.

 100 East Courthouse Sq.
 Cumming, GA 30040